 Altmetrics that are captured by Plum Analytics include:

-Plum Analytics for a publication in CRO:
+Plum Analytics and downloads information for a publication in CRO:

 In addition to utilising the altmetrics available in CRO, authors can compile altmetric data related to their research by establishing a Researcher Profile with an aggregated altmetric service, or referring to individual product specific altmetric providers.
 Altmetric data can supplement traditional scholarly citation counts and measures such as the h-index, and may be used to differentiate the impact of your research output from other works with comparable traditional metrics.